The Curious Problem of the Normal Inverse Mean: Robustness and Shrinkage

 \subsection{Posterior Risk and Prior Choices}

-We now broaden our scope from the class of reciprocal invariant priors to consider the larger class of non-degenerate priors.
-From a decision theoretic point of view, it might be of interest to study the posterior risk under common loss functions (e.g. Squared Error Loss, Absolute Error Loss etc.).
-Of particular importance is the quantity $\mathbb{E}\left[(r-r_0)^2|\omega\right]$ denoted by the integral $I(r_0,A)$ below, which measures the discrepancy $\delta > 0$ of the posterior distribution's possible values of $r$ from the true distance $r_0$.
+We now broaden our scope beyond reciprocal invariant priors, exploring a wider class of non-degenerate priors and their influence on posterior risk under various loss functions.
+From a decision-theoretic perspective, it is critical to study the posterior risk, particularly under common loss functions such as squared error, absolute error, and others.
+Of special interest is the posterior squared-error risk: